Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Simulations and dataset

-Both MC simulations and data are processed with the H.E.S.S. analysis program (\texttt{HAP}).
-After calibration, the amplitude and peak time of the signal pulse are calculated for each pixel~\citep{HESS:2004wzg,HESS:2021rot}.
-A cleaning procedure is then applied to remove noise pixels.
-In this work, two different cleaning methods are used: tailcuts and time-based cleaning.
+The MC simulations and data were processed with the H.E.S.S. analysis program (\texttt{HAP}).
+After calibration, the amplitude and peak time of the signal pulse were calculated for each pixel~\citep{HESS:2004wzg,HESS:2021rot}.
+A cleaning procedure was then applied to remove noise pixels.
+We used two different cleaning methods, tailcuts and time-based cleaning.
 The former is the standard cleaning method used in H.E.S.S. and is based on a two-threshold cut.
-A pixel is considered signal if it exceeds the primary threshold and a given number of its neighboring pixels (usually one or two) exceeds the secondary threshold.
-In that case, the main pixel and the neighbors that exceed the secondary threshold are kept~\citep{HessCrab2006}.
-In this work, we use thresholds of 5 and 10 photoelectrons (p.e.) with one neighbor, labelled as 05/10, for the small telescopes and 09/16NN2 (i.e., with two neighbors) for CT5.
-We also explore using time-based cleaning as presented in~\cite{Celic:2025wyp} instead of tailcuts cleaning for CT5.
-For this method, the timing correlation of the pixels is also taken into account, resulting in a multidimensional clustering of the image.
-Improved performance is expected at the lowest energies due to more signal retention and better gamma/hadron separation.
-We use the parameters labeled as \texttt{TIME3D\_1} in~\cite{Celic:2025wyp}.
-Finally, for each cleaning, low-level variables such as Hillas parameters~\citep{Hillas} and the variables introduced in~\cite{Unbehaun:2025skr} are calculated and stored.
+A pixel is considered signal when it exceeds the primary threshold and a given number of its neighboring pixels (usually one or two) exceeds the secondary threshold.
+In this case, the main pixel and the neighbors that exceed the secondary threshold are kept~\citep{HessCrab2006}.
+We used thresholds of 5 and 10 photoelectrons (p.e.) with one neighbor, labeled 05/10, for the small telescopes and 09/16NN2 (i.e., with two neighbors) for CT5.
+We also explored using time-based cleaning as presented in~\cite{Celic:2025wyp} instead of tailcut cleaning for CT5.
+For this method, the timing correlation of the pixels was also taken into account, which resulted in a multidimensional clustering of the image.
+An improved performance is expected at the lowest energies due to more signal retention and better gamma-hadron separation.
+We used the parameters labeled \texttt{TIME3D\_1} in~\cite{Celic:2025wyp}.
+Finally, for each cleaning, low-level variables such as Hillas parameters~\citep{Hillas} and the variables introduced in~\cite{Unbehaun:2025skr} were calculated and stored.